zhiwenh/delib/README.md

 ### Transfer Ether from one account to another account
 **delib.transfer(toAccount, value, options)**

-Transfers Ether from oen account to another account. `toAccount` is the address of the account you are trying to send Ether to, `value` is the value in wei, and options are the optional transaction options you can send with the transaction.
+Transfers Ether from one account to another account. `toAccount` is the address of the account you are trying to send Ether to, `value` is the value in wei, and options are the optional transaction options you can send with the transaction.

 ```